Scheduled maintenance in progress — First Saturday 8am–12pm PST.

 How Sales Tax Works by State

-For the five highest-volume car-buying states, here's how vehicle sales tax actually works:
+For the 11 highest-volume car-buying states, here's how vehicle sales tax actually works:

 State State Rate Local Rate ~Combined Special Notes